sinistersnare/Robson/README.md

 https://docs.google.com/presentation/d/1JjU2X-EBaaXrfmHUqCavvxs3IIunZzOb9u1hJTFe8zo/edit?usp=sharing

-I have the original paper (algorithm written in ALGOL 68-R!!), but I probably cant share it over the internet.
+I have the original paper (algorithm written in ALGOL 68-R!!), but I probably cant share it publicly.
 Ask me if you want a peek!

 I am hoping to write a blog post on this, so motivate me to do that please!